 Roger Williams erects a wall between church and state

-In the 1630s, when most of Europe was convulsed by religious wars, Roger Williams introduced and put into practice a powerful new idea: that there should be a wall between church and state.
-His colony in Rhode Island held church and state separate.
-The wall between them protected "God's garden" (the church) from the impure world and, at the same time, gave religious freedom to all.
+In the 1630s, when most of Europe was convulsed by religious wars, Roger Williams decided that this needed to be stopped.
+He introduced — and put into practice — the powerful new idea that there should be a wall between church and state.
+In his colony in Rhode Island he erected a "wall" to protect "God's garden" (the church) from the impure world and, at the same time, to give religious freedom to all.

 English Puritans rejected the monopoly of the Anglican Church, yet once they came to power the Reformers made their religion compulsory.
 When the leader of the Massachusetts colony, John Cotton, was reproached for the Puritans' tendency to religious persecution so soon after fleeing England from persecution themselves, he was unrepentant.
 What the Puritans had fled from was “men's inventions, to which we else should have been compelled; we compel none to men's inventions”.
 What we compel to is “God's institutions”.

 Like almost everyone else in the 17th century, the Massachusetts Puritans still accepted the traditional Church doctrine that “error has no rights”.
 Not until the Enlightenment in the next century was this replaced by the notion that religious freedom was a human right.

 The wall between chruch and state, Roger Williams' new idea

 In 1635 he was accused of holding "dangerous opinions against the authority of magistrates" and formally banished from Massachusetts.
 Once more Williams was told “my way or the highway”, and he was determined never to do this to others.
 The next year he purchased land from the Narragansett tribe to found a haven for dissenters.
 His Colony of Rhode Island welcomed those who faced persecution elsewhere, like Jews, Quakers and Deists.